docpad/docpad-plugin-assets/README.md

   - `retainPath`: if set to 'no' then this will remove any leading path from the URL and put the asset in the root directory.
 In the above case the output URL will be `/3992a5c4177710abf7d1e90b91636b26cbac138b.png`
   - `retainName`: if set to 'yes' then this will retain the name of the original file, and append the hash to it.
 In the above case the output URL will be `/images/myimage-3992a5c4177710abf7d1e90b91636b26cbac138b.png`

+## Implementation Notes
+Please ensure that all assets use absolute path names, otherwise this plugin might not operate correctly.

 ## Install

 ```